jGatwaza/deepfakeproto2/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with your OpenAI API key:
+3. Create a `.env` file in the root directory with your OpenAI API key (only needed for production):

 ```
 OPENAI_API_KEY=your_api_key_here
 ```

 4. Run the development server

+> **Note**: In development mode, the app uses a mock API response instead of calling OpenAI, so no API key is required locally.

 ```bash
 npm run dev